tea-lang-org/tea-lang/documentation.md

 ```
 Here, `Region` is the name of a *nominal* or *ordinal* variable that has `Southern`
 and `Northern` as *categories*.
 This hypothesis describes a higher rate of `Imprisonment`
-(an *ordinal* or *numeric*) variable in the `Southern` category compared to the `Northern`
+(an *ordinal* or *numeric* variable) in the `Southern` category compared to the `Northern`
 category.

 * Partial orders
 ```
 tea.hypothesize(['Region', 'Imprisonment'], ['Region: Southern > Southwest, Region: Northeast > Midwest'])
 ```
+Tea also allows your hypothesis to include multiple comparisons, which can be useful if
+you are analyzing multiple independent variables (e.g., `Region` has several distinct categories)
+and one dependent variable (e.g., `Imprisonment`).

+When you provide these comparisons as a single hypothesis, Tea will take them into consideration
+for performing corrections, such as adjusting the p-value, in order to minimize a false
+discovery rate.

 * Two-sided comparisons
 ```
 tea.hypothesize(['Region', 'Imprisonment'], ['Region: Southern != Northern'])
 ```
+A two-sided comparison allows for directionality in two ways: in order for this
+hypothesis to hold, `Imprisonment` could be such that either `Southern > Northern`
+or `Southern < Northern`.

 * Positive linear relationships
 ```
+tea.hypothesize(['Region', 'Imprisonment'], ['Imprisonment ~ Region'])  # positive by default
 tea.hypothesize(['Region', 'Imprisonment'], ['Imprisonment ~ +Region'])
 ```
-If no +/- sign is included, Tea will treat the hypothesis as a positive linear
-relationship by default.
+Here, both `Region` and `Imprisonment` are *ordinal* or *numeric* variables.
+This hypothesis describes a positive correlation between the two&mdash;i.e.
+`Imprisonment` increases as the `Region` increases.

 * Negative linear relationships
 ```
 tea.hypothesize(['Region', 'Imprisonment'], ['Imprisonment ~ -Region'])
 ```
+Similarly, you could describe a negative relationship between two *ordinal* or
+*numeric* variables.

+Note: for linear relationships, it does not matter which variable is declared as
+independent vs. dependent in `tea.define_study_design()`.

 ##### Providing multiple hypotheses:
 As long as all variables of interest are defined and included in the study design,